 Fiduciary Duties and Prohibited Transactions

-Through the combined efforts of our investment management and employee benefits practices, we counsel plan sponsors, investment advisers, trustees, third party administrators, and other parties, including mutual fund complexes and other financial services firms, with respect to the fiduciary and prohibited transaction issues arising under ERISA raised by the nature of their services.
+Through the combined efforts of our Asset Management and Investment Funds and Benefits and ESOPs practices, we counsel plan sponsors, investment advisers, trustees, third party administrators, and other parties, including mutual fund complexes and other financial services firms, with respect to the fiduciary and prohibited transaction issues arising under ERISA raised by the nature of their services.
 We also work extensively with plan sponsors and service providers to prepare for and comply with DOL reporting and disclosure requirements.